This is based on opinion. Please don't list it on a work's trope example list.

 Not necessarily the best he has (he could probably think of his friends, and it would strong enough in time), but what's sad is that the happiest thing he can come up with is something that he can't even really remember, can't tell if it's even real.
 That Harry's happiest memory is his parents, that it is just of them doing nothing but talking... now that is the Tear Jerker.
 How often he must have yearned for them, like any orphan (or even anyone, when their own parents die)...

-A rather subtle, but effective, moment comes in Prisoner of Azkaban when Harry catches himself half-hoping to be overwhelmed by a Dementor since, horrible as the experience is, it's the only time he's ever heard his parent's voices.
+A rather subtle, but effective, moment comes in Prisoner of Azkaban when Harry catches himself almost hoping to be overwhelmed by a Dementor since, horrible as the experience is, it's the only time he's ever heard his parent's voices.
+Mind you, this becomes Fridge Horror when you learn that Harry has a piece of Voldemort inside him and realize that it isn’t Harry’s memory of his father telling Lily to take Harry and run, and neither is the one of Lily screaming...it's Voldemort's.

 Buckbeak's execution by the Ministry of Magic especially with Hagrid's friends nearby and powerless to help.
 Thank heaven — and a Time-Turner — that they had more power to stop it than anyone realized.